-I am a Visiting Assistant Professor in the College of Social Studies and the Department of Economics at Wesleyan University.
-I was a visiting scholar at the Paris School of Economics (PSE) and the Weatherhead Research Cluster on Global Transformations (WIGH) at Havard University.
-I am a member of the Latin American Society for the History of Economic Thought (ALAHPE) and a former 2022 Summer Research Grantee of the History & Political Economy Project of the Arrighi Center for Global Studies at the Johns Hopkins University (Baltimore, MD).
-I was awarded twice with the Warren J. and Sylvia J. Samuels Young Scholar Prize to attend both the 2022 and 2023 Annual Meetings of the History of Economics Society.
+I am a Visiting Assistant Professor in the College of Social Studies and the Department of Economics at Wesleyan University and a WID Fellow at the World Inequality Lab.
+I also held visiting positions at the Paris School of Economics (PSE) and the Weatherhead Research Cluster on Global Transformations (WIGH) at Havard University.
+I am a member of the Latin American Society for the History of Economic Thought (ALAHPE) and a former grantee of the History & Political Economy Project of the Arrighi Center for Global Studies at the Johns Hopkins University (Baltimore, MD)

 Download my resumé.